EchoMAV/EchoTherm-Daemon/README.md

 ```
 ./echothermd --kill
 ```
-The daemon uses a lock file placed in `/tmp/echothermd.lock` to keep track of the daemon running or not
+The daemon uses a lock file placed in `/tmp/echothermd.lock` to keep track of the daemon running or not.

+In some applications, the user may wish to run echothermd as part of a system service which starts automatically upon boot.

 #### echothermd Allowed options
 ```